BrandonLMorris/brandonlmorris.github.io/_posts/2017-09-12-intro-to-tensorflow.md

 # Building an MNIST classifier

 Now let's get started building an MNIST image classifier.
 The MNIST is a common data set of 28x28 pixel images of handwritten digits.
-They were scrapped from tax forms, then centered on the image.
+They were scraped from tax forms, then centered on the image.

 <img src="{{site.url}}/images/tf/mnist.png" style="display:block;margin:0 auto;width:40%;">